chipKIT32/chipKIT-core/README.md

 ## Deployment instructions
 * The path is OS specific.
-* The sketch folder with a folder called hardware.
+* The user sketch folder needs a folder called hardware.
 ```
 Copy from dist OS Platform and move to ~/Documents/Arduino/hardware folder
 ```